Skip to main content

 • Find out which editor or reporter covers community events.
 Is there another reporter who covers issues specifically relating to seniors or families?
 Note the reporter’s name, email address, and phone number.

 • Find out if your local and/or community newspapers accept calendar announcements.
 Note where to send the announcement, the information to include, and how far in advance the paper needs to hear from you.
+There may be an online form to submit announcements.

 FOR RADIO AND TELEVISION: